rixx/books.rixx.de/data/reviews/china-mieville/this-census-taker/index.md

 I liked that you are really just given the protagonist's perspective.
 If you want to know more about this strange-but-not-for-him world, read and think and pay a lot of attention, and you may catch glimpses of a war in past generations, of intermixing and tensions, of an empire and her employees.
-But it kind of goes nowhere, and I didn't enjoy the experience.
+But it goes nowhere, and I didn't enjoy the experience.
 I know Miéville thinks of this as his best work to date, and I think I'll stick to his Bas-Lag era.